Status messageActive context: kki_bg_colors_green

 Frequently Asked Questions about Special Education

-The information contained on the following pages comes from several sources, including, but not limited to: The Individuals with Disabilities Education Act (2004) and “Special Education Rights and Wrongs,” published by Maryland Disability Law Center.
+The information contained on the following pages comes from several sources, including, but not limited to: The Individuals with Disabilities Education Act (2004) and “Special Education Rights: A Handbook for Maryland Families and Professionals,” published by Disability Rights Maryland.

 Q. Who is eligible for special education?